Virginia Supreme Court: Shipyards Owe Duty to Families (Quisenberry, 2018)

-A Virginia Supreme Court ruling has established that employers can be held legally responsible when workers’ family members develop mesothelioma from asbestos fibers brought home on contaminated clothing.
+A 2018 Virginia Supreme Court ruling established that shipyard employers can be held legally responsible when workers’ family members develop mesothelioma from asbestos fibers brought home on contaminated clothing.
 The decision in Quisenberry v.
-Huntington Ingalls Inc. sets a precedent that may increase employer liability for secondary asbestos exposure.
+Huntington Ingalls Inc. (Record No. 171494, Oct.
+11, 2018) remains the controlling Virginia precedent on take-home asbestos liability, and continues to shape secondary-exposure claims filed in the commonwealth.

 The Case

-Wesley Quisenberry sued Huntington Ingalls Inc. (formerly Newport News Shipbuilding) after his mother, Wanda Quisenberry, died from pleural mesothelioma.
-Her only known asbestos exposure came from washing her father’s work clothes.
+Wesley Quisenberry, acting as personal representative of his mother’s estate, sued Huntington Ingalls Inc. (formerly Newport News Shipbuilding) after Wanda Quisenberry died from pleural mesothelioma.
+Her exposure traced to washing her father’s contaminated shipyard clothes.

 Timeline of exposure:

-- 1942: Father begins work at Newport News Shipbuilding
+- 1942: Bennie Plessinger, Wanda’s father, begins work at Newport News Shipbuilding

-- 1954: Wanda, then a child, begins helping wash his contaminated clothes
+- 1954: Wanda, then a child, begins shaking out and laundering his contaminated clothes

 The shipyard argued it owed no duty to people who never set foot on its property.
 The Virginia Supreme Court disagreed.